What is a Mini Facelift?

 The Mini Facelift Procedure

-Local anesthesia with sedation may be used for the mini facelift procedure.
+Local anesthesia with sedation may be used for this procedure.
 Incisions are typically smaller than for a traditional facelift and may be located along the hairline and/or near the ears.
 Working through the incisions, the facial muscles may be altered and the skin pulled back with the excess removed.
 While some swelling and bruising can be expected, these side effects are usually less extensive than after a traditional facelift.
-Most patients are able to return to work and other normal activities within about one week after the mini facelift, though rigorous activities may be prohibited for a period of time.
+Most patients are able to return to work and other normal activities within about one week after the procedure, though rigorous activities may be prohibited for a period of time.

 Mini Facelift FAQs